 Performance skills in dance elevate simple movements to memorable performances, enabling dancers to connect emotionally with the audience.
 Key dance skills, such as focus, projection, musicality, and expression, are essential in making a dance engaging and unique.
-This article will explore these skills, why they’re crucial, and how to hone them effectively.
+This article will explore these skills, explain why they’re crucial, and provide guidance on how to hone them effectively.

 Mastering performance skills in dance enhances stage presence and fosters personal growth, as well as valuable abilities that positively influence all areas of life.